kanwarpreet25/fhir-server/README.md

     ```
 1. By default the server is available at http://localhost:8080.
 1. Go and mix up some code 👩‍💻.
 The server will reload automatically once you save.
 Remember to keep an eye on the console.

+FHIR® is the registered trademark of HL7.
+Use of the FHIR trademark does not constitute endorsement of this product by HL7.